Forecast Event Programme Details

 Alice Sharp is Artistic Director and Founder of Invisible Dust

 Edward McGovern is Forecast’s programme manager

-Lydia Entwistle is Forecast’s assistant producer
+Lydia Entwistle is Forecast’s digital producer